The History Engine Teacher’s Guide

 1. What is the History Engine and what are its goals?

-Goals of the HE:
+Goals of the History Engine:

-- The HE as an educational experience.
+- The History Engine as an educational experience.
 The History Engine project allows students to gain firsthand experience as academic historians as they research and interpret historical events, encapsulate this knowledge in brief online entries, and post their analyses for public use.
 As students contribute to this archive of historical moments, they become part of a collaborative learning effort both within their classrooms and with other participating classrooms around the country.
 Episodes contained in the database can then serve as the basis for future research papers and projects.

-- The HE as an academic tool.
-The value of the HE does not end when the student completes the assignment.
+- The History Engine as an academic tool.
+The value of the History Engine does not end when the student completes the assignment.
 Rather, the episodes remain in the database for use by researchers and fellow classmates.
 Episodes also draw from a wide variety of primary documents in both small and large collections from around the country, many of which have yet to appear in scholarly manuscripts.
 Only registered students can contribute to the database, which helps to keep database material academically sound; student episodes are subjected to a careful screening process on the part of library staff, archivists, professors, and teaching assistants before they can be uploaded.

 2. What is the student project and how does it contribute to the History Engine database?

 Episodes.
-The main student project associated with the HE is the creation of episodes that make up the cumulative database.
+The main student project associated with the History Engine is the creation of episodes that make up the cumulative database.
 An episode is a story about anything from a congressional act to a meeting between two neighbors, from a store receipt to a love letter, from a sheet of music to a children's book.
 The goal of the episode is not to recount textbook-like facts but to try to understand the past from the perspective of the Americans who lived it.
 The episode provides the details of these daily occurrences found in one or more primary documents and contextualizes those details with information from secondary sources.
 A completed episode has the following format:

 - Start and End Dates: The Database will need to know when the episode began and, if applicable, when it ended.
 For one-day events, no end date is necessary.
 For others, however, the episode will have occurred over the course of several days, weeks, or even months.